Who is Helping Whom? Analyzing Inter-dependencies to Evaluate Cooperation in Human-AI Teaming: Abstract

 \section{Abstract}

-The long-standing research challenges of Human-AI Teaming(HAT) and Zero-shot Cooperation(ZSC) have been tackled by applying multi-agent reinforcement learning(MARL) to train an agent by optimizing the environment reward function and evaluating their performance through task performance metrics such as task reward.
-However, such evaluation focuses only on task completion, while being agnostic to `how' the two agents work with each other.
-Specifically, we are interested in understanding the cooperation arising within the team when trained agents are paired with humans.
-To formally address this problem, we propose the concept of \textit{interdependence} - measuring how much agents rely on each other’s actions to achieve the shared goal - as a key metric for evaluating cooperation in human-agent teams.
-Towards this, we ground this concept through a symbolic formalism and define evaluation metrics that allow us to assess the degree of reliance between the agents' actions.
-We pair state-of-the-art agents trained through MARL for HAT, with learned human models for the the popular Overcooked domain, and evaluate the team performance for these human-agent teams.
-Our results demonstrate that trained agents are not able to induce cooperative behavior, reporting very low levels of interdependence across all the teams.
-We also report that teaming performance of a team is not necessarily correlated with the task reward.
+State-of-the-art methods for Human-AI Teaming and Zero-shot Cooperation focus on task performance, as the sole evaluation metric while being agnostic to `how' the two agents work with each other.
+Furthermore, subjective user studies only offer limited insight into the quality of cooperation existing within the team.
+Specifically, we are interested in understanding the cooperative behaviors arising within the team when trained agents are paired with humans - a problem that has been overlooked by the existing literature.
+To formally address this problem, we propose the concept of constructive interdependence - measuring how much agents rely on each other’s actions to achieve the shared goal - as a key metric for evaluating cooperation in human-agent teams.
+We measure interdependence in terms of action interactions in a STRIPS formalism, and define metrics that allow us to assess the degree of reliance between the agents' actions.
+We pair state-of-the-art agents with learned human models as well as human participants in a user study for the popular Overcooked domain, and evaluate the task reward and teaming performance for these human-agent teams.
+While prior work has claimed that state-of-the-art agents exhibit cooperative behavior based on their high task rewards, our results reveal that these agents often fail to induce cooperation, as evidenced by consistently low interdependence across teams.
+Furthermore, our analysis reveals that teaming performance is not necessarily correlated with task reward, highlighting that task reward alone cannot reliably measure cooperation arising in a human-agent team.